 How do we ensure everybody gets to experience and explore all that Attingham has to offer, at the same time as continuing to care for and protect the objects left in our care?
-From Easter 2019 a new installation in the Mansion will explore this.

 Hands On or Hands Off?

-From Easter 2019 through the National Trust's Hands On or Hands Off? project we will be involving visitors in our dilemmas and debates around balancing conservation with access at one of the National Trust’s busiest places.
+Through the National Trust's Hands On or Hands Off? project we will be involving visitors in our dilemmas and debates around balancing conservation with access at one of the National Trust’s busiest places.

 Often when an object in a collection gets too damaged it is removed from open display and put into a storeroom pending conservation treatment.
 If a piece of an object becomes detached it is put into a box of ‘broken bits’ to hopefully be reattached one day, usually kept in a store out of sight of visitors.